Bambi: Plot

 During Bambi's first winter, he and Thumper play in the snow while Flower hibernates.
-One day his mother takes him along to find food when Man shows up again.
-As they escape, his mother is shot and killed by the hunter, leaving the little fawn mournful and alone.
-Taking pity on his abandoned son, the Great Prince leads Bambi home as he reveals to him that he is his father.
-Next year, Bambi has matured into a young stag, and his childhood friends have also entered young adulthood.
-They are warned of "twitterpation" by Friend Owl and that they will eventually fall in love, although the trio views the concept of romance with scorn.
-However, Thumper and Flower soon encounter their beautiful romantic counterparts and abandon their former thoughts on love.
+One day his mother takes him to find food when Man shows up again.
+As they run off, his mother is shot and killed by the hunter, leaving the little fawn mournful and alone.
+Taking pity on the abandoned fawn, the Great Prince leads Bambi home as he reveals to him that he is his father.

+The following year, Bambi has matured into a young buck, and his childhood friends have also entered young adulthood.
+They are warned about becoming "twitterpated" by Friend Owl and that they will eventually fall in love, but the trio views the concept of romance with scorn.
+Thumper and Flower soon encounter their beautiful romantic counterparts and abandon their former thoughts on love.
 Bambi himself encounters Faline as a beautiful doe.
-However, their courtship is quickly interrupted and challenged by a belligerent older stag named Ronno, who attempts to force Faline away from Bambi.
+Their courtship is quickly interrupted by a belligerent older stag named Ronno, who attempts to force Faline away from Bambi.
 Bambi successfully manages to defeat Ronno in battle and earn the rights to the doe's affections.

-Bambi is awakened afterward by the smell of smoke; he follows it and discovers it leads to a hunter camp.
+One day, Bambi is awakened by the smell of smoke; he follows it and discovers it leads to a hunter camp.
 His father warns Bambi that Man has returned with more hunters.
-Although Bambi is separated from Faline in the turmoil and searches for her along the way, the two flee to safety.
-He soon finds her cornered by Man's vicious hunting dogs, which he manages to ward off.
+Bambi is separated from Faline in the turmoil, but finds her cornered by Man's vicious hunting dogs, which he manages to ward off.
 Bambi escapes them and is shot by Man, but survives.
 Meanwhile, at the "Man's" camp, their campfire suddenly spreads into the forest, resulting in a wildfire from which the forest residents flee in fear.
 Bambi, his father, Faline, and the forest animals manage to reach shelter on a riverbank.

 The following spring, Faline gives birth to twins under Bambi's watchful eye as the new Great Prince of the Forest.

-Cast

-The cast includes the following voice actors.
+Voice cast

+The voice cast was all uncredited, as was the practice at the time for many animated films.